FARA – Forum for Agricultural Research in Africa

 Forum for Agricultural Research in Africa, established at 12 Anmeda Street, Roman Ridge, Accra, PMB CT 173 Cantonments Accra Ghana, represented by Dr.Oseyemi Akinbamijo, the Executive Director, or their authorized representative.

-FARA is the Forum for Agricultural Research in Africa, the apex organization bringing together and forming coalitions of major stakeholders in agricultural research and development in Africa.
+FARA is the apex organization bringing together and forming coalitions of major stakeholders in agricultural research and development in Africa.
 FARA is the technical arm of the African Union Commission (AUC) on rural economy and agricultural development and the lead agency of the AU’s New Partnership for Africa’s Development (NEPAD) to implement the fourth pillar of the Comprehensive African Agricultural Development Programme (CAADP), involving agricultural research, technology dissemination and uptake.
 FARA’s vision: reduced poverty in Africa as a result of sustainable broad-based agricultural growth and improved livelihoods, particularly of smallholder and pastoral enterprises.

 FARA’s mission: creation of broad-based improvements in agricultural productivity, competitiveness and markets by supporting Africa’s sub-regional organizations (SROs) in strengthening capacity for agricultural innovation.
 FARA’s Value Proposition: to provide a strategic platform to foster continental and global networking that reinforces the capacities of Africa’s national agricultural research systems and sub-regional organizations.
 FARA will make this contribution by achieving its Specific Objective of sustainable improvements to broad-based agricultural productivity, competitiveness and markets.
 Key to this is the delivery of three results, which respond to the priorities expressed by FARA’s clients.

 1. Envisioning Africa’s Agriculture through strategic analysis, fore sighting and partnerships,